Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Anxiety As A Cause of Aggression

-House cats are still animals and they still maintain a lot of their ancestral tendencies, including an aversion toward fighting.
-This means if a cat is biting, scratching, or otherwise exhibiting aggressive behavior, something big is going on.
-In many cases, your cat is actually really afraid.
+As mentioned earlier, it really doesn’t benefit cats to get into fights.
+Cats risk injury or even death if they don’t emerge victorious.
+House cats maintain a lot of their ancestral tendencies, including an aversion toward fighting.
+This means if a cat is biting, scratching, or otherwise exhibiting aggressive behavior, something big is going on such as feeling so afraid that they need to defend themselves.

 Reasons For Fear Based Aggressive Behavior